yiisoft/event-dispatcher/README.md

 ```

 This way we can ensure that only first event listener will be able to handle the event.
 Another option is
-to allow stopping propogation in one of the listeners by providing corresponding event method.
+to allow stopping propagation in one of the listeners by providing corresponding event method.

 ## Events hierarchy